Code-Institute-Submissions/DjPaulP-MS2_Tenerife4Me_AugResub/README.md

 ***

 ## **Testing**
-* The W3C Markup Validator and W3C CSS Validator Services were used to validate the website.
+* The W3C Markup Validator, W3C CSS Validator and JShint Services were used to validate the website.
 This ensured there were no syntax errors.

 * CSS Validation can be seen here:<br>
 <img src="/assets/readmeimages/cssvalidation.PNG" width="400px" height="400px">